Netflix loses 200K subscribers, shares drop 23% - NewsBreak

 The subscription figure was far worse than company management’s forecast for a conservative gain of 2.5 million subscribers.
 The news deepens troubles at the streaming service that have been mounting since a surge of signups from a captive audience during the pandemic began to slow.

-It marks the first time Netflix’s worldwide subscribers have contracted, although the service previously saw a decline in U.S. subscribers in 2019.
-Now Netflix is bracing for things to get even worse with a projected loss of another 2 million subscribers during the April-June period.Netflix testing fee for accounts shared outside household
+It marks the first time Netflix’s worldwide subscribers have contracted, although the service previously saw a decline in U..S. subscribers in 2019.
+Now Netflix is bracing for things to get even worse with a projected loss of another 2 million subscribers during the April-June period.Netflix raises subscription prices

 The disappointing performance caused Netflix’s stock price to plunge 23% in extended trading.
 Investors had already been bailing out of the company’s once high-flying stock amid a dramatic slowdown in subscriber growth.
 If the shares behave similarly in Wednesday’s regular trading session, Netflix’s stock will have lost more than its value so far this year.